-Todd Crider is a Partner at Simpson Thacher & Bartlett, where he is a member of the Firm’s Corporate Department.
-Todd divides his time between the Firm’s New York and São Paulo offices and is Co-Head of the Firm’s São Paulo office.
+Todd Crider is a Partner at Simpson Thacher & Bartlett, where he is a member of the Firm’s Corporate Department and Co-Head of the Latin America Practice.
+Todd divides his time between the Firm’s New York and São Paulo offices.
 He advises clients in international corporate finance transactions, mergers and acquisitions and project finance.
 Todd concentrates primarily on transactions in Spain and Latin America and speaks Spanish, Portuguese and French.

 Todd’s practice and experience reflects the evolving nature of Practice in Latin America.